Chinese characters: Traditional Shuowen Jiezi classification

-Modern scholars agree that the theory presented in the ' is problematic, failing to fully capture the nature of Chinese writing, both in the present, as well as at the time Xu was writing.
+Modern scholars agree that the theory presented in the ' is problematic, failing to fully capture the nature of Chinese writing, both in the present and at the time Xu was writing.
 Traditional Chinese lexicography as embodied in the ' has suggested implausible etymologies for some characters.
 Moreover, several categories are considered to be ill-defined—for example, it is unclear whether characters like should be classified as pictographs or indicatives.
 However, awareness of the 'six writings' model has remained a common component of character literacy, and often serves as a tool for students memorizing characters.